KATARINA JERINIC

 ARTIST STATEMENT

 Streets and sidewalks are my natural setting and as I walk and look and think there, my work begins.
 What has happened here?
 What is happening?
 What could happen instead?
-I approach the built environment with curiosity, humor, and awe, making connections between things found there and ways we study the landscape–like geography, astronomy, geology, and botany.
+I approach the built environment with curiosity, humor, and awe, making connections between things found there and scientific ways we study the landscape–like geography, astronomy, geology, and botany.

 I reframe my ordinary surroundings with photographs, drawings, prints and ephemera and let the things I encounter and reconsider determine the form of the work.
 I’m interested in meanings implicit in different media.
 A photograph is a record of what once was here.
 A map is a drawing of how we prioritize a landscape.
 A municipal sign or landmark points out something we shouldn’t miss.
 Printed material evokes mass production and communication.
 I intervene in their everyday, expected functions in order to have a conversation with you, in a specific time, about a specific place.
 Sometimes I present the resulting objects in exhibition spaces to call attention to the overlooked.
 Other times I insert them back into public places to subtly point out what is almost invisible.
 Each investigation forms a single project, responding to, resembling, and rearranging the world around it.